clojurewerkz/clojurewerkz.org/articles/about.md

 Clojure is fantastic, small, very productive and powerful language built on industrial strength runtimes (JVM, JavaScript VMs, .NET/CLR).
 Thanks to access to existing Java, C# and JavaScript libraries, it is typically not an issue to find a library that does what you need.
-Finding a good library that is also well documented, however, is significantly more challenging.
-Documentation is not seen as something essential by the Clojure core team.
+Finding a good library that is also feature complete and well documented, however, is more challenging.

 ClojureWerkz tries to challenge this and make the Clojure community a better place.